 Hubby: What’s wrong?

 Me: Look at this.
-I just went to change her diaper and THIS was in it by her butt crack.
+I just changed her diaper and THIS was in it by her butt crack.
 What do you think it is?

 Hubby: I dunno…it’s kinda gross….